backstage/backstage/plugins/periskop/README.md

 ## Periskop aggregated errors

-The Periskop Backstage Plugin exposes a component named `PeriskopErrorsTable`.
+The Periskop Backstage Plugin exposes a component named `EntityPeriskopErrorsCard`.
 Each of the entries in the table will direct you to the error details in your deployed Periskop instance location.

 ![periskop-errors-card](./docs/periskop-plugin-screenshot.png)